 Are you a member of the Volunteer Reserve Forces or a Regular Reservist working in NHS Greater Glasgow & Clyde?

-The Reserve Forces Training Policy has now been launched and we hope that we can be confident that all NHS Scotland employers are treating their staff who are members of the Reserve Forces equally.
+The Reserve Forces Training Policy is now an established policy within our suite of workforce policies and we hope that we can be confident that all NHS Scotland employers are treating their staff who are members of the Reserve Forces equally.

-To help us to ensure you are aware of the support that NHS Greater Glasgow and Clyde can offer, we would ask you to register with the NHS Greater Glasgow and Clyde Board Contact who will be able to answer any questions you may have and will be a central point of contact for any future needs –
+To help us to ensure you are aware of the support that NHS Greater Glasgow and Clyde can offer, we would ask you to register with the NHS Greater Glasgow and Clyde Board Contacts who will be able to answer any questions you may have and will be central points of contact for any future needs –

 Human Resources and Organisational Development